310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/its_all_over.md

 {% endbubble %}

 {% bubble Mao awkward %}
-Ah, yeah, about that… Apparently they got pretty popular.
-There’s more than ten people in each club.
+Ah, yeah, about that… Apparently they got preeetty popular.
+There’s like, more than ten people in each club.
 {% endbubble %}

 {% bubble Shinobu angry %}